openebs-archive/openebs-docs/docs/jivaguide.md

 <a href="/docs/next/installation.html" target="_blank">Verify</a> OpenEBS installation

-<a href="/docs/next/iscsiclient.html" target="_blank">Verify</a> iSCSI client is installed and iSCSI service is running
+<a href="/docs/next/iscsiclient.html" target="_blank">Verify</a> iSCSI client is installed and iscsid service is running

 If simple provisioning of jiva volumes is desired without any configuration see  <a href="/docs/next/jivaguide.html#simple-provisioning-of-jiva">here</a>

 For provisioning with local or cloud disks <a href="/docs/next/jivaguide.html#provisioning-with-local-or-cloud-disks">here</a>

+For configuring different storage policies on Jiva volume, see [here](/docs/next/jivaguide.html#jiva-storage-policies).

 <br>